kdeldycke/awesome-engineering-team-management/readme.md

 - [hacker-laws](https://github.com/dwmkerr/hacker-laws) - Laws, Theories, Principles and Patterns that developers will find useful.
 - [Adaptation vs adaptability](https://people.clas.ufl.edu/ulan/files/Conrad.pdf) - There is a spectrum between perfect efficiency and being completely flexible.
 This article explores ecosystems and the flows of material and energy between different organisms within the ecosystem. ([hinted by HN comment](https://news.ycombinator.com/item?id=20963513))
 - [The IT revolution and southern Europe's two lost decades](https://voxeu.org/article/it-revolution-and-southern-europes-two-lost-decades) - If you still doubt management culture could make or break an industry: “inefficient management practices have kept southern European firms from taking full advantage of the IT revolution”.
-- [Meaningful differences that makes Google offices more productive](https://news.ycombinator.com/item?id=20443133) - TL;DR: “The people are smarter, your manager (and their manager) cares a lot about you and it's easy to move.”
+- [Meaningful differences that makes Google offices more productive](https://news.ycombinator.com/item?id=20443133) - “The people are smarter, your manager (and their manager) cares a lot about you and it's easy to move.”
 - [It's Not Enough to Be Right—You Also Have to Be Kind](https://forge.medium.com/its-not-enough-to-be-right-you-also-have-to-be-kind-b8814111fe1) - “It's harder to be kind than clever”, or put another way by Abraham Joshua Heschel: “When I was young, I used to admire intelligent people; as I grow older, I admire kind people.”
 - “It is not your job to protect people (particularly senior management) from the consequences of their decisions.
 Make your decisions in your own best interest; it is up to the organization to make sure that your interest aligns with theirs.” ([source](https://news.ycombinator.com/item?id=7179946)).
 - “If you cannot disrupt a perverted culture by introducing a new culture, the politics of the perverted culture will work against you until you break, align, or leave.
 It is not unwise to leave before you break and it is easier to leave before you align.” ([source](https://news.ycombinator.com/item?id=20914779)) - At one point, even with the most unselfish of intentions, your attempts to elevate the culture might stall.
 It is not fair, but it's probably the time to leave.